 Can I take any of my core Humanities courses through Global Seminars?

 Yes!
 Revelle in Rome (HUM 3GS) explores an American experience in Rome through the lenses of art and literature.
+Revelle in London (HUM 3GS) is a site of extraordinary cultural and historical importance for the three key periods and themes of Humanities 3: the Renaissance, the Reformation, and Early Modern Europe.
 Enlightenment, Revolution, and Romanticism in Edinburgh, Scotland (HUM 4GS) examines 1660-1848 era philosophical, political, and cultural ideas through excursions to the Sterline Castle, Calton Hill, and Cementary.